Escape the trap of self-editing and self-censorship in covert stuttering

 Fears of being perceived as less capable also drives these behaviors and the fear of judgment.
 Also, heightens self C and self-monitoring when speaking. it's understandable then that the desire to conform and avoid negative reactions becomes a very powerful motivator for self-editing and self-censorship.

-If you're living in fear of negative judgment.
-It's most likely because you've experienced speaking situations that left a traumatic imprint on you.
+If you're living in fear of negative judgment, it's most likely because you've experienced speaking situations that left a traumatic imprint on you.
 Teasing, bullying or rejection can create lasting emotional scars no matter how long ago.

 It's understandable that this trauma creates a pervasive and chronic sense of self-doubt and anxiety driving you to self-edit, and self-censor as protective measures.
 It's only natural then for you to want to avoid situations that could rekindle the emotional pain associated with stuttering when speaking.